sebyddd/SDVersion/README.md

 With the newer  devices, developers have more work to do.
 This library simplifies their job by allowing them to get information about the running device and easily target the ones they want.

-SDVersion supports both iOS and Mac OS.
+SDVersion supports iOS, watchOS, and macOS.
 Browse through the implementation of each platform using the links below.

 <p align="center">
 	<a href="#ios">